Nephyrin/WorldGenerationControl/README.markdown

 Notes on Lighting
 -----------------

-By default, the plugin wont generate lighting info for the generated regions.
-This is also the default for minecraft - chunks are only lit for the first time when a player wanders near, so normally this is not a problem.
+By default, minecraft only generates lighting info for a chunk when it is first approached by a player.
+This is fine, but if you want to generate an external map with something like Minecraft Overviewer, it means the areas players haven't visited will only have 'fast' lighting, with pitch black shadows.

-However, if you're generating world maps with Minecraft Overviewer or something similar that includes shadows, OR if you want to save the server CPU power later when players are exploring, you may want the new regions to be lit properly.
-For that, specifying /lighting will cause valid light to be generated.
-However, due to the way the server works, forced-lighting takes way more cpu power than just generating the land!
-So if generation time is a concern, think twice.
+To fix this, by default, WorldGenerationControl forces new chunks to have lighting info, as if a player were nearby.

-There is also /lightExisting, which will re-calculate the lighting on existing chunks in the specified area (in addition to new chunks).
-This is useful for lighting chunks that were generated previously without lighting, or fixing chunks with buggy lighting.
+This shouldn't cause any problems, but takes about 8% more CPU-time.
+You can skip this step with /lighting:none -- the chunks will still be lit when a player wanders by, so this is only an issue for external tools as mentioned above.

-Finally, there is /lighting:extreme.
-This takes a more aggressive approach to forcing the lighting of a chunk, and is primarily useful in conjunction with /lightExisting to fix areas with buggy/bad lighting that /lighting alone wont tackle.
-This will make lighting take twice as long, so only use it if you need it.
+There is also /lighting:force, which will force-generate lighting for all chunks it passes over (even those already generated and with proper lighting), which is useful for making minecraft recalculate the lighting in areas with glitched shadows.

 Using in a Script
 -----------------